LLNL/axom/src/docs/sphinx/dev_guide/coding_guidelines.rst

 ---------------------------------------------------

-6.4.1 Polymorphism via inheritance and virtual methods **must** be used judiciously in RAJA, if used at all.
+6.4.1 Polymorphism via inheritance and virtual methods **must** be used judiciously, if used at all.
 In the context of heterogeneous hardware environments, runtime polymorphism using virtual methods is problematic; e.g., when objects are passed between host and device code using CUDA, virtual methods cannot be called.